lenniboy/ack-debian-package/README.md

 ## Building the debian package

-To build the package simply, `debuild -S -sd` from this project root directory.
+To build the package run `debuild -S -sd` from the project root directory.

 To upload it to the PPA `dput ppa:leonard-ehrenfried/ack2 ack-grep_2.10-1_source.changes`